daminetreg/inglued/README.md

 # `#inglued <>` : erasing c++ dependencies.
 As a library author you have to ensure your library can be used easily.

-The problem is that your users might get an hard time to consume your C++ library, if you do depend on some else library !
+The problem is that your users might get an hard time to consume your C++ library, if you do depend on some other library yourself.

 Dependency management is hard in C++ because there are :
   - so much target platform
   - so much build systems (cmake, visual studio, scons, autotools, bjam, waf, gyp,...)
   - so much kind of users